Weather in Ecuador

 2. Galapagos Islands & the Coast

-The Galapagos islands and the coastal region of Ecuador have two distinct climate seasons: Warm & Wet verses Cool & Dry.
+The Galapagos Islands and the coastal region of Ecuador have two distinct climate seasons: Warm & Wet versus Cool & Dry.
 The difference between each season is quite subtle, but greatly impacts life at the Galapagos for visitors and animals alike.

 So, here is a summary of what to expect in each Galapagos climate season: